Are Tektites Meteorites? Understanding These Unique Glassy Objects

 Kundalini Energy:

-• Tektite is thought to help activate and balance this energy, potentially renewing one's vital forces and a heightened state of awareness.
+Tektite is thought to help activate and balance this energy, potentially renewing one's vital forces and heightened awareness.
+Learn how other stones, like the K2 Stone, can enhance spiritual awareness.

 Listed below are key metaphysical associations of tektite: